Cheese Pairing with Fruits & Spirits

-Holiday entertaining is a snap when you pair artisanal cheeses with your favorite fruits, cocktails and spirits.
+Home entertaining is a snap when you pair artisanal cheeses with your favorite fruits, cocktails, and spirits.

-When you’re entertaining this holiday season, remember: the best type of party food is the one that requires no cooking!
-Appetizers that take minimal prep work should always be part of your holiday entertaining repertoire.
-An artisanal cheese tray loaded with fresh and dried fruits and crackers is particularly festive.
-While you can always offer guests wine or beer to go with cheese, consider offering friends and family a cheese and cocktail pairing they can’t live without.
+When you’re entertaining in your home, remember: the best type of party food is the one that requires no cooking!
+Appetizers requiring minimal prep work should always be part of your entertaining repertoire.
+An artisanal cheese tray loaded with fresh and dried fruits (nuts & crackers, as well) is particularly delightful.

 When you think about traditional matchmaking, sometimes similar types get along…but opposites attract just as often.
 The same kind of chemistry can happen with artisanal cheese pairings when you create balance.
 Sweet and salty is a classic contrasting pairing.
 When you have a cheese that has an earthy flavor, a complementary drink would be one that helps smooth out that funky cheese flavor in a good way.